LucaPastore233/Finance-App/README.md

-# Finance Mobile App UI
+# Finance App

-This is a Finance app where you can manage your money.
+This is a Finance app developed by Flutter which you can manage your money.

 ## Screenshots